 Logo design pricing at DesignCrowd:

-The most expensive plan from DesignCrowd will get you around 150 designs, but you have no guarantee of quality.
-With the Gold package from 99designs, you’ll receive around 90 submissions from mid- to top-tier designers.
+The most expensive plan from DesignCrowd will get you around 150 designs, but the quality of the designs is not guaranteed.
+With the Gold package from 99designs, you’ll receive around 90 submissions from mid to top-tier designers.
 The Platinum package from 99designs costs $1,299 for 60 designs, but you’ll only receive designs from the best designers.

-Both companies offer a 60-day refund of your project budget.
-The difference, however, is that 99designs will refund 100% of your expenses, while DesignCrowd will keep between $29 and $129 from your posting fees.
-With DesignCrowd, you only get a 100% refund if you do not receive any designs, which never happens.
-So in that respect, 99designs is the clear winner.
+Both 99designs and DesignCrowd offer a 60-day refund policy for project budgets.
+However, 99designs offers a full refund of all expenses, while DesignCrowd keeps between $29 and $129 from the posting fees.
+With DesignCrowd, clients can only receive a full refund if they do not receive any designs, which is unlikely to happen.
+In terms of refund policies, 99designs is the better option.

-There are a few other things you can not get refunded, such as upgrade fees (e.g. for private projects or feature upgrades), if you mark the contest as guaranteed, or if you get to the last round of the contest.
+Additionally, some fees are non-refundable with both companies, such as upgrade fees for private projects or feature upgrades if the contest is marked as guaranteed or if the client reaches the last round of the contest.

 On top of that, 99designs’ designers are classified as Entry, Mid, or Top Level based on several factors, including individual evaluation from the 99designs team.
 That helps you immediately distinguish a great designer from a good one.
 In contrast, DesignCrowd designers are ranked based solely on customer ratings and the number of earnings to date (which is a solid indication but not as good).

 We found that the submissions from 99designs were much higher quality, no matter which plans we chose (even the cheaper ones).
 The designers also did a better job of following our instructions.
 That’s not to say that the quality of DesignCrowd was bad – it was far from it – but the experience wasn’t as great.

 How does the quality of designs compare between 99designs and DesignCrowd?